The speed limit on the roads of T&T depends on two factors:

-Regular sedans such as the Toyota Corolla and Kia Cerato and SUVs such as the Toyota Rav4, Kia Sportage and Nissan X-Trail will be considered to be “any other motor vehicle” and therefore have a speed limit of 80km/hr on the highway and 50km/hr in a city or town.
+Regular sedans such as the Toyota Corolla and Kia Cerato and SUVs such as the Toyota Rav4, Kia Sportage and Nissan X-Trail will be considered to be “any other motor vehicle” and has a speed limit of 100km/hr on the highway and 50km/hr in a city or town.

-However, pick up trucks such as the Toyota Hilux, Nissan Navara and Ford Ranger will be considered to be “goods vehicles” and therefore have a speed limit of 65km/hr on the highway and 50km/hr in a city or town.
+Pick up trucks such as the Toyota Hilux, Nissan Navara and Ford Ranger will be considered to be “goods vehicles” and have a speed limit of 100km/hr on the highway and 50km/hr in a city or town without a trailer.